jshuadvd/hacks-n-notes/training.md

 - SMS for MFA is easy to get around
 - login/pwd is not enough
 - [TOTP](https://en.wikipedia.org/wiki/Time-based_One-time_Password_Algorithm) - easily phishable
-- [FIDO standard](https://fidoalliance.org) - the safest since it checks to the hardware
+- [FIDO standard](https://fidoalliance.org) - the safest since it checks to the hardware. eg. Yubikey
 - The german banks have very effective security policies.
 - absolute timeout vs idle timeout